 Read all the information below, and if you would like to be considered for a work experience placement at Software Cornwall, please complete the online application form.

 Applications now open

-We are only able to offer one week of work experience per year – this will be from 15th-19th July 2019.
+We are only able to offer one week of work experience per year – this will be from 13th-17th July 2019.
 It will be held at Heartlands, Pool.
-Unfortunately, we are not able to offer other dates or locations.
+Unfortunately, we are not able to offer other dates or locations during the work experience weeks, although we do run the same activities at other times of the year.
 If your school work experience is on an alternative week, please speak to your teacher as you may be able to change your dates to be able to attend.

 You will be notified by the end of February as to whether your application was successful or not, with later applications notified on a rolling basis.
 Please ensure the email address you put on the form is correct, as we will use this to contact you.

 Gateway Business Centre,

 Software Cornwall is an open and collaborative group of Software Development enterprises, education providers and business support organisations based in Cornwall working together to grow the software engineering sector in Cornwall.
 Software Cornwall Ltd is a Not-For-Profit organisation.

 A key objective of Software Cornwall is to support young people into careers in software engineering.

 Recently members have been delighted, but overwhelmed by requests for work experience.
 Due to the nature of the industry, it is difficult to provide an engaging and hands-on experience placement for students meaning places are in short supply.